I Lived With My Man Before Marriage – 9 Benefits

 Or your partner likes to do it often, but you hardly want it.

 Of course, there are times when you’re not in the mood.

 But if you don’t like to do it as often as your partner does.

-It will help if your partner knows this before you marry.
+And it would help if your partner knew this before marriage.

 Because lack of intimacy is one of the main reasons marriages end.